- 4 leftover baked potatoes

 - 2 tablespoons extra-virgin olive oil (EVOO)

 - 2 tablespoons flour

 - ¾ cup dry white wine

 - 2 cups chicken stock or clam juice

 - ½ cup heavy cream

 - 6 large sea scallops, cut into quarters

 - 20 blades chives (a small handful), chopped

-Once the potatoes are cool enough to handle, slice a thin piece off of the tops of potatoes lengthwise you want to slice off less than 1/4 of the potato.
-Scoop out the potato flesh from both cuts of the potato into a mixing bowl and transfer the potato boats to a baking sheet.
+Once the potatoes are cool enough to handle, slice a thin piece off of the tops of potatoes lengthwise (you want to slice off less than ¼ of the potato).
+Scoop the potato flesh from both cuts of the potato into a mixing bowl and transfer the potato boats to a baking sheet.
 With a fork or potato masher, smash up the potato in a bowl until somewhat smooth.

 Place a medium-size skillet over medium high heat with the butter and 2 turns of the pan of EVOO, about 2 tablespoons.
 Once the butter has melted and the skillet is hot, add the onion, salt and freshly ground black pepper and cook, stirring frequently for 2-3 minutes, until the onions start to get tender.
 Add the pimiento, sprinkle the onions with the flour, stir to combine and cook for 1 minute.
 Add the wine, and whisk in the stock and cream.
 Season the mixture with some salt, pepper, nutmeg and hot sauce to taste.
 Bring up to a bubble, add the scallops and simmer for 1 minute.